-So you have a good feeling you’re going to nail your interview.
-After the interview, the potential employer will likely request references.
-To prepare, you sit down to compile your list of references and it happens — your mind goes blank.
+So, you have a good feeling you’re going to nail your interview!
+But after the interview, your potential employer will likely request references.
+To prepare, you sit down to compile your list of references, but your mind goes blank!

-Many people struggle to create their winning line-up of job references, even after several part-time jobs and years spent developing professional relationships.
+Many people struggle to draft their winning line-up when creating a list of job references, even after several part-time jobs and years spent developing professional relationships.
 But we're here to help!
 Consider these eight people when making your reference list.

-Current or previous employers speak best about your work ethic.
-Leaving your boss off your reference list — even if your former boss wasn't so great! — can give the impression there’s a reason you didn’t want your future employer to contact them.
+Current or previous employers can speak best about your work ethic.
+Leaving your former boss off your reference list — even if your former boss wasn't so great! — can give the impression there’s a reason you didn’t want your future employer to contact them.

-Explain why you didn’t include your employer if you’re leaving them off your list of references.
-Maybe you don’t want your boss to know you’re looking for a new job.
-Regardless, include at least one person from your current job.
+Additionally, always explain why you didn’t include your employer if you've chosen to leave them off your list of references.
+For instance, maybe you don’t want your current boss to know you’re looking for a new job.
+If that's the case, include at least one other person from your current job.

-Professors teaching in a field related to the job you’re applying for make great references and most are willing.
-However, your professor may not feel comfortable acting as your reference because they haven’t gotten to know you personally.
+Professors teaching in a field related to the job you’re applying to make great references, and most are happy to help.
+However, your professor may not feel comfortable acting as your reference if they haven’t gotten to know you personally.
 Make the effort to guarantee the professor you respect knows you as more than a face in the classroom.

-Most of the time, leave your friends off your list of references.
+Most of the time, it's best to leave your friends off your list of references.
 However, there are two occasions when using a friend as your reference can be acceptable:

 - They’re currently employed at the business to which you’re applying.